 Scholarships for Unitarian Universalist Ministerial Students

-The Ministerial Credentialing Office administers scholarship funds available to Incoming First Year students and students currently in Candidate status who are enrolled in a Master of Divinity degree program leading to fellowship as a Unitarian Universalist (UU) minister.
+The Ministerial Credentialing Office administers scholarship funds available to students who are in aspirant or candidate status and who are enrolled in a Master of Divinity degree program leading to fellowship as a Unitarian Universalist (UU) minister.

 The cost of studying for the Unitarian Universalist ministry is high.
 Consequently, financial pressures can be severe if wise choices are not made right from the beginning.
 The Unitarian Universalist Association (UUA) is committed to trying to find ways to help alleviate the pressure through scholarship aid, debt-retirement assistance, counseling, and support for adequate ministerial salaries.
 If you have questions, please see the financial aid officer at your school, or call the Ministerial Credentialing Office.
 The Economic Realities of the Unitarian Universalist Ministry (PDF, 16 pages) has detailed information on the costs of becoming a UU minister, and the average salary range for new ministers.

 To be eligible to apply for UUA financial aid grants, all applicants must be in aspirant or candidate status.
 Full-time and part-time students are eligible to apply.
 Most scholarships are granted to those in candidate status.
 Those planning to be in an internship are eligible to apply, even if they will not be enrolled in theological school during the internship.

 The Unitarian Universalist Association has a variety of scholarship sources.
 Some are general scholarship and others are named scholarships, with specific criteria.
 All financial aid grants are determined by the UUA Scholarship Committee.
 Grants are determined on the basis of academic merit and financial need, consistent with the requirements of the scholarship.
 Please review the following for information about all available scholarships.